-The ThyssenKrupp test tower in Southern Germany was built to test new types of highspeed elevator.
+The ThyssenKrupp Elevator Test Tower TKT in Southern Germany was built to test new types of highspeed elevator.
 It boasts not only a magnificent view from the top, but also various technical features such as a textile façade and an active pendulum.

-Located at Rottweil in south-west Germany, this 246 m high tower is one of the tallest structures in Germany.
+Located at Rottweil in south-west Germany, the 246 m high ThyssenKrupp Elevator Test Tower is one of the tallest structures in Germany.
 Its purpose is the testing and certification of high-speed elevators such as the MULTI system in which elevator cars travel not only vertically, but also horizontally.
 However, the tower is more than just a functional structure for researching and developing modern elevator technologies.

 There is a platform open to the public at a height of 232 m.
 From here, the highest such platform in Germany, visitors can enjoy breathtaking panoramic views of the surrounding landscape.
 Further, the tower is also the world’s tallest textile-clad structure.
 Inside the tower there is room for 10 elevator shafts, a firefighting lift and a glazed panoramic elevator